nlsynth/karuta/docs/LRM.md

 # Language Reference Manual

-## Progmram structure
+## Program structure

-A program is comprised of top level enviroment and method environment.
+A program is comprised of top level environment and method environment.
 Methods and various things can be declared only in top level environment.

     // * Top level environment